-But back to channel 20.
-In subsequent years, WPAG-TV added some ABC programs via film and kinescope, such as The Adventures of Ozzie and Harriet, Fury, and Sky King and a weekly hour produced by the University of Michigan, filling odd gaps in the schedule with the ubiquitous government- and industry-produced "free films" such as Industry On Parade and the Army's The Big Picture.
+In subsequent years, WPAG-TV added some ABC programs via film and kinescope, such as The Adventures of Ozzie and Harriet, Fury, and Sky King, continuing to fill odd gaps in the schedule with the ubiquitous government- and industry-produced "free films" such as Industry On Parade and the Army's The Big Picture as they had all along.
 They also added a five-minute local newscast on weeknights, which consisted of WPAG radio personality Dave Prince reading wire service copy; in an interview years later for the Detroit Free Press, Prince -- by then with WXYZ/1270 in that city -- was described as "very nearly the whole station" (in his words, "as the announcer, I would do the station break and introduction to the news from the control booth, then run like crazy into the studio and get behind a desk to solemnly read the news").
 Channel 20 even managed a ten-fold increase in power, to 17,500 watts, in late 1955, but there were still few UHF viewers in the expanded 30- to 40-mile coverage radius around Ann Arbor.

 By 1957, with the DuMont network having ceased operation and with four VHF stations for competition (three from Detroit and one from across the Canadian border in Windsor ON) just in their immediate coverage area, WPAG-TV knew it could not continue under the status quo and filed a petition for reallocation of channel 12 from Flint MI, some 50 miles to the north.
 The petition was denied in June, along with a similar petition from WKNX/57 in Saginaw, about 25 miles north of Flint (apparently neither considered the fact that WJR/760 Detroit had held a CP for the channel 12 allocation since May 1954 and was actively constructing the station; it went on the air as WJRT the following year).
-WPAG-TV filed a petition for reconsideration but it had not been acted upon by year's end and channel 20 went dark at the end of the December 31, 1957 broadcast day (the petition was ultimately denied April 4, 1958, at which point WPAG surrendered the channel 20 CP).
-Broadcasting reported that the television station had lost $145,680 (the equivalent of $1.23 million in today's dollars) in its 4½ years of operation.
+WPAG-TV filed a petition for reconsideration but it had not been acted upon by year's end and channel 20 went dark at the end of the December 31, 1957 broadcast day (the last thing they aired was an old Western movie, the title of which was, naturally, not listed in the Free Press and is therefore lost to the ages).
+The petition was ultimately denied April 4, 1958, at which point WPAG surrendered the channel 20 CP, and Broadcasting reported that the television station had lost $145,680 (the equivalent of $1.23 million in today's dollars) in its 4½ years of operation.

 Enter the Rev. Dr. Robert M. Parr, who had founded the Gilead Baptist Church in Detroit at age 37 and a sister congregation in Allen Park thirteen years later, and decided after a dozen years of doing a television series called America Back to God for various Detroit stations to operate stations of his own.
-He filed not only for the channel 62 allocation in Allen Park on September 20, 1960 but also for an FM station at 98.3 the month before, on August 4, 1960.
+He filed not only for the channel 62 allocation in Allen Park on September 20, 1960 (which had been vacated by the holders of the CP for WBID-TV when granted channel 50 in the aftermath of the surrender by WJLB-TV of their CP on that channel in 1955) but also for an FM station at 98.3 the month before, on August 4, 1960.
 Both were to carry his initials in their call letters as WRMP-FM/TV, except that one month after the FM permit was issued he made a deal to acquire the CP for a higher-powered station in Detroit proper on 98.7 and moved his initials there, surrendering the 98.3 CP (the Detroit station went on the air in late 1961 after another call letter change, to WBFG).
 Since FCC rules at the time disallowed common use of call letters between stations with different cities of license, channel 62's CP was renamed WJMY.